-95 mboed peak production, net to BP
+95 mboed peak annual average production, net to BP

 The project includes the construction of a normally unmanned platform, together with corresponding subsea infrastructure.
 The Juniper facility will produce gas from the Corallita and Lantana fields located 50 miles off the south-east coast of Trinidad, in water depth of approximately 360 feet.

 The development is expected to include five subsea wells and to have a production capacity of approximately 590 million standard cubic feet per day.
 Gas from Juniper will flow to the Mahogany B hub via a new six mile flowline.